RetroAchievements/RAWeb/docs/TRANSLATIONS.md

 Thank you for your interest in contributing translations to the RetroAchievements website!
 By helping translate our platform, you make it more accessible to a wider audience.
 This guide will walk you through the steps to add or update translations in the RAWeb repository.

+NOTE: The website does not support RTL (right-to-left) languages at this time.

 ## Table of Contents

 - [Prerequisites](#prerequisites)